mburg0s/react-exercise/README.md

-type in an input and hit enter (form submit) it should make a box (another component) appear on the page with whatever color you put in the input (using style object)
+type in an input and hit enter (form submit) it should make a box (another component) appear on the page with whatever color you put in the input (using a style object for the box for color)

 ## color palette app (use context)